Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

-I read an opinion piece this week that was right on target.
+I read an opinion piece in 2017 that was right on target.
 Its main point: We need to stop apologizing for our mental health.
+Now in 2020, it rings more true than ever.

 The author recognizes how far we’ve come in reducing the stigma surrounding mental illness — those living with different conditions are posting about them on social media and even talking about them at work, while many athletes and other celebrities have addressed their own issues in public — but says the stigma will remain as long as we keep apologizing for the way mental health affects our lives.